Austin nonprofit aimed at developing youth leaders changes name

 By Amy Denney

-Read this week's top business and community news from the Central Texas area.
+Read the latest business and community news from the Central Texas area.

 Austin City Hall notebook: Votes on revamped APD cadet academy, possible shift in homeless strategy on tap May 6

 Council may look to the possibility of establishing designated campgrounds for the Austin's homeless this spring, with a citywide public camping ban set to go into effect May 11.

 Jeweler Blue Nile opening new North Austin storefront and 4 other new businesses to know in The Domain and Domain Northside